 What is the Toowoomba Carnival of Flowers?

-A breathtaking 10 days of flowers, flavours, and sounds, the Toowoomba Carnival of Flowers takes over the Southern Queensland city of Toowoomba in the most beautiful of ways each September with a program of more than 30 unique events and experiences including award-winning parks, stunning private gardens, streets bursting with floral colour, internationally acclaimed musical acts, some of the best food and wine to be found in Queensland and a multitude of cultural and natural adventures.
-170,000 blooms have been planted across the city’s major parks and public spaces to create a spectacular canvas of colour for much-needed celebrations in September.
+A breathtaking festival of flowers, flavours, and sounds, the Toowoomba Carnival of Flowers takes over the Southern Queensland city of Toowoomba each September.
+This unique festival offers a program bursting with award-winning experiences including stunning private gardens and public parks, streets blooming with floral colour, internationally acclaimed musical acts, and some of the best food and wine to be found in Queensland.

 History of the Carnival of Flowers

 Since its inception in 1949, the Toowoomba Carnival of Flowers has flourished and is now an iconic Queensland event.
 The brainchild of Essex Tait and the Toowoomba Chamber of Commerce, Carnival was introduced as a way for the city to use their “Garden City” reputation to bounce back after the hardships of war.

 On October 21, 1950 the Toowoomba Carnival of Flowers commenced with a street procession that stretched three miles.
 Led by a bullock team and watched by a crowd estimated to be 50,000 strong, it was a huge success.